-Karnataka crisis: Aiming to save Cong-JD(S) govt, Kumaraswamy to expand cabinet today
+Karnataka crisis: Kumaraswamy expands cabinet, inducts two ministers

 According to reports, Shankar is likely to join Congress on becoming Minister.

-Though, JD(S) state President and MLA A H Vishwanath and MLC B M Farooq's name were doing the rounds for the Minister'spost, the regional party's leadership is said to have decided to keep the post vacant for now.
+Though, JD(S) state president and MLA A H Vishwanath and MLC B M Farooq's name were doing the rounds for the Minister'spost, the regional party's leadership is said to have decided to keep the post vacant for now.

 The expansion, originally scheduled for June 12, was rescheduled to Friday as a three-day state mourning was in place due to the death of Jnanpith awardee writer Girish Karnad on Monday.